frenkield/dmrg/README.md

 The code is organized into several directories:

-1. `dmrg:` contains all the DMRG code
+1. `dmrg`: contains all the DMRG code

-1. `experiments:` contains various Julia experiments
+1. `experiments`: contains various Julia experiments

-1. `itensor:` ITensor examples
+1. `itensor`: ITensor examples

-1. `lapack:` contains an example of how to call a ScaLAPACK function from Julia `(qrcp.jl)`.
+1. `lapack`: contains an example of how to call a ScaLAPACK function from Julia `(qrcp.jl)`.
 The example specifically calls the ScaLAPACK function `dlaqps().`

-1. `operator_mpo:` contains an MPO implementation that follows Snajberk's paper (https://edoc.ub.uni-muenchen.de/21974/1/Snajberg_Philipp.pdf).
+1. `operator_mpo`: contains an MPO implementation that follows Snajberk's paper (https://edoc.ub.uni-muenchen.de/21974/1/Snajberg_Philipp.pdf).
 This was initially developed to generate MPOs for use with DMRG.
 However, ITensor's MPO generation mechanism is vastly superior.
 The tests contain examples of using both